MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/connections/connection-common-data-service.md

 ![New environments](media/connection-common-data-service/common-data-service-connection-after-change-environment.png)

+## Power Apps data type mappings

 The Microsoft Dataverse connector is more robust than the Dynamics 365 connector and approaching feature parity.

-## Power Apps data type mappings
+The following table lists the data types in Power Apps, and how they map to data types in Dataverse.

 | Power Apps | Microsoft Dataverse                                                                                            |
 |-----------------------------------|---------------------------------------------------------------------------------------------|